-Yet research also consistently shows that those who do make resolutions are more successful in creating what they want than those who don’t.
+Yet the research also consistently shows that those who do make resolutions are more successful in creating what they want than those who don’t.

 So what’s the difference?